 Even so, and even though the community exhibited a higher level of satisfaction with its police department than was present at other sites, there was little congruence between the department's conception of its role in the community and the community's conception of that role.
 In interviews, tribal members consistently focused on their desire for police to employ methods built on tribal values and culture; they felt that police could play a powerful role in preserving and extending tribal values and culture and that, in doing so, the police could more effectively address crime.
-In this way, tribal members seemed to be pressing police to expand their mission beyond fighting crime and to become an institution equally concerned with maintaining and contributing to social order.
+In this way, tribal members seemed to be pressing police to expand their mission beyond "crime fighting" and to become an institution equally concerned with maintaining and contributing to social order.

 The notion may have come to mind-and seemed immediately logical-because of the existence of a traditional society with precisely that purpose.
-Almost every tribal member we interviewed brought up the Black Mouth Society, an association of wise and courageous older males who played a central role in maintaining social order during pre- and early reservation life (Bowers 1992; Gilman and Schneider, 1987).
-One elder, now in her 90s, recalled that as a child she was warned that if she didn't behave, her relatives and neighbors "would tell the Black Mouths."
-She recalled that a warning was almost always enough.26
+Almost every tribal member we interviewed brought up the Black Mouth Society, an association of wise and courageous older males who played a central role in maintaining social order during pre- and early reservation life.
+One elder, now in her nineties, recalled that as a child she was warned that if she didn't behave, her relatives and neighbors "would tell the Blackmouths."
+She recalled that almost always a warning was enough.120

 In contrast, most members of the police department saw their role primarily in conventional law enforcement terms.
-Officers talked regularly about responding more quickly and efficiently to such problems as gangs, violence, and substance abuse.
+Officers talked regularly about responding more quickly and efficiently to problems such as gangs, violence, and substance abuse.
 More to the point, the department was organized and managed to address these conventional problems.
 This is to be expected in the context of an apparently rapidly growing crime problem and substantial political pressure to respond to it.
 Indeed, the Three Affiliated Tribes' police department had the strongest orientation to proactive strategies that we were able to identify in the course of our study.
-But department leadership said they were caught between standard crime control tasks and community demands to devote increased resources to prevention, a dilemma made more acute by the department's limited resource base.
+But, department leadership said they were caught between standard crime control tasks and community demands to devote increased resources to prevention, a dilemma made more acute by the department's limited resource base.

-When we asked departmental and tribal representatives why they had not entered their police function into a 638 contract, they frequently replied that the Tribes did not want to get into the "law enforcement business."
+When we asked departmental and tribal representatives why they had not 638ed their police function, they frequently replied that the tribe did not want to get into the "law enforcement business."
 Conceived of in this way, policing was not a function that the Tribes' political history and culture had prepared them to adopt.
-Policing was seen as a necessary accommodation to modern reservation life, rather than as a means of maintaining social order through the assertion of tribal values and culture (the role played by the Black Mouth Society).
+Policing was seen as a necessary accommodation to modern reservation life, rather than as a means of maintaining social order through the assertion of tribal values and culture (in a manner similar to that of the Black Mouth Society).
 Given that the current 638 contracting process does not invite a consideration of the police function in these terms, but focuses instead on ensuring the provision of a standard menu of police services, it is not surprising that departmental and tribal leaders did not view 638 as an opportunity to reconsider the fundamental role of police in community life.